 Money is tighter than ever at the moment and housing markets are nothing like as buoyant or rewarding as they once were, so how can you be sure to protect and add value to your home at the same time as making it more saleable when the time comes.
-Some home improvement projects are better than others in terms of making your home more attractive and increasing its value.
-Getting the balance right will make sure you get value for every dollar spent.
+Some home improvement projects are better than others in terms of making your home more attractive and increase its value.
+Getting the balance right will make sure you get value for every dollar spent

-Whether you are planning on trying to do some of the work yourself or will be finding a contractor, good planning will save you time, headaches and money, so don’t skimp on it.
-Take your time – and get it right first time.
+Whether you are planning on trying to do some of the work yourself or will be finding a contractor, good planning will save you time, headaches, and money, so don’t skimp on it.
+Take your time – and get it the right the first time.
 Doing it yourself is not always cheaper than hiring a contractor.
-When you charge out your own time, gas to the hardware depot, the purchase of any special tools, lost time from work or the value of a lost vacation working on the house, you might be surprised just how little difference there really is.
+When you charge out your own time, gas to the hardware depot, the purchase of any special tools, lost time from work, or the value of a lost vacation working on the house, you might be surprised just how little difference there really is.
 Getting estimates from local contractors is always a good idea, even if you do end up doing some or all of the work yourself.
-It will give you a better idea of the costs, materials, and worked involved in any project, and you may even get an idea or two about how you can do part of the project differently or save some money on materials used.
+It will give you a better idea of the costs, materials, and work involved in any project, and you may even get an idea or two about how you can do part of the project differently or save some money on materials used.

 Research, just like for any other type of project, pays off.
-Find out what’s available in your local area in terms of materials, fixtures etc., what you can maybe source from elsewhere, and don’t forget to spend some time online where you can find lots of bargains and ideas to help you in planning your home improvement projects.
+Find out what’s available in your local area in terms of materials, fixtures, etc., what you can maybe source from elsewhere, and don’t forget to spend some time online where you can find lots of bargains and ideas to help you in planning your home improvement projects.

 Depending on the type of project you want to undertake, take into account the time of year as labor can vary and choosing to get the project done when things are quiet in the local market can save you quite a bit if you’re prepared to negotiate with local contractors and wait for the right time.